Steve Wilson (Ohio politician): Life and career

 He formerly was the chair of the American Bankers Association, chair of the Ohio Bankers Association, president of Warren County Chamber of Commerce, vice-chair of Otterbein Senior Life, and has served as a board member of the Federal Reserve Bank of Cleveland.

 Wilson also previously served on the board of trustees for his alma mater, Miami University.
 His first entrance into elected office was as a School Board member, and later President for Lebanon City School District.
-Wilson is heavily involved in the local community, currently serving on the boards of Countryside YMCA, the Warren County Foundation, the Warren County Port Authority, the American Automobile Association (AAA) Allied Group, Area Progress Council, and the Harmon Civic Trust.
+Wilson is heavily involved in the local community, currently serving on the boards of Countryside YMCA, the Warren County Foundation, the American Automobile Association (AAA) Allied Group, and is a member of the Warren County Area Progress Council.

-Senator Wilson is a prolific fundraiser for local civic organisations and nonprofits; leading a $4 million campaign for the Countryside YMCA's expansion to become the largest YMCA in the world, a capital campaign for the Ohio Historical Society that resulted in the creation of the Gateway Visitors Center at Fort Ancient, chairing a committee for Otterbein Senior Life Community that raised $3.1 million to create its Life Enrichment Center, and serving as co-chair of the capital campaign to create the Warren County Foundation.
+Senator Wilson is a prolific fundraiser for local civic organizations and nonprofits; leading a $4 million campaign for the Countryside YMCA's expansion to become the largest YMCA in the world, a capital campaign for the Ohio Historical Society that resulted in the creation of the Gateway Visitors Center at Fort Ancient, was a leader on a committee for Otterbein Senior Life Community that raised $3.1 million to create its Life Enrichment Center, and serving as co-chair of the capital campaign to create the Warren County Foundation.

 Wilson has been named Citizen of the Year by the Lebanon Chamber of Commerce and inducted into both the Butler County and Cincinnati Magazine's Business Hall of Fame.
 Wilson was awarded for his philanthropic efforts with the George Henkle Award from the Warren County Foundation.
-He is also a member of the Governor appointed Executive Order of The Ohio Commodore, which is considered Ohio’s “most distinguished honor.”.
+He is also a member of the gubernatorially appointed Executive Order of The Ohio Commodore, which is considered Ohio’s “most distinguished honor”.

 Wilson resides in Maineville, Ohio.
-He is married with four children and five grandchildren.

-He is an active member of Otterbein United Methodist Church.
+He is married with four children and six grandchildren.
+He is a member of Otterbein United Methodist Church.

 Ohio Senate

 In 2016, Senator Shannon Jones who had served in the Senate since 2009, announced that she would forgo her last two years before being term-limited to run for county commissioner in Warren County.
 Winning that seat, she resigned from the Senate effective December 31, 2016, prior to the beginning of the new General Assembly.

 It was announced that Wilson would receive the appointment on January 13, 2017, and that he would be seated soon after.
-On January 25, 2017, Wilson was sworn in to complete the remainder of the term, and will have to seek election to his own term in 2018.
-Senator Wilson was elected in 2018 to serve a 4-year term.
-In his campaign, Wilson's margin of victory was 22% points, winning 62% of the vote.
+On January 25, 2017, Wilson was sworn in to complete the remainder of the term.
+Senator Wilson was elected in 2018 and re-elected in 2022 to serve 4-year terms.
+In each of his campaigns, Wilson won 62% of the vote in the respective general elections.
+Currently, he serves as Dean of the Ohio Senate as the longest tenured Senator in the 136th General Assembly.